 A content management system (CMS) is a collaborative platform that allows multiple users to create, post, publish and modify digital content.
-Every website and web publishing platform runs on the basis of a content management system model.
+Every website and web publishing platform runs based on a content management system model.

 In short, a content management system is an application to manage content digitally.
 While some CMS platforms follow a strict and defined author or ownership, many systems offer a multi-user front-end user interface for content management and publishing.